gabrieldemarmiesse/timetable-to-gtfs/README.txt

-There should be a function to verify if stops names look alike and ask the user if they're the same. -DONE Every time the user is asked, the user's feedback should be put in files so that the program won't ask again. -DONE There should be an option to fuse stops by performing a check on the files mentioned above. -DONE Trips's id should be "line-service-tripNumber" two trips can be like "3-W-12" et "3-S-12" without conflict.
-There should be an option to delete lines or trips.
+There should be a function to verify if stops names look alike and ask the user if they're the same. -DONE Every time the user is asked, the user's feedback should be put in files so that the program won't ask again. -DONE There should be an option to fuse stops by performing a check on the files mentioned above. -DONE Trips's id should be "line-service-tripNumber" two trips can be like "3-W-12" et "3-S-12" without conflict. -DONE There should be an option to delete lines or trips.
 After the print in the files, there should be something to show the structure of the agency object, like:
 Agency_id: